 Deferred by the House Retirement Committee on April 30.
-Passed unfavorably by the House Retirement Committee May 14.
+Reported unfavorably by the House Retirement Committee May 14.
+Passed to a third reading by the full House May 19.

 House Bill No. 83 by Representative Patrick Jefferson

 This bill provides for the continuation of nutrition assistance for retirees of the four state retirement systems who are at least 80 years of age and whose SNAP benefits are reduced or eliminated due to income gained from the granting of a permanent benefit increase.